-Name: Michael Chan (appointed 27 March 2017)
+Name: Michael Chan

 Title: Non-Executive Director Qualifications: Diploma of Financial Services years with hands on knowledge in both consumer and commercial segments.

 Experience and expertise: Mr Chan has extensive experience in broad based financial services for the past 30 an Australian Credit Licence which is primarily a debt advisory business.